The Heidelberg spiking datasets for the systematic evaluation of spiking neural networks: Results

-We sought to establish that the datasets were not saturated and that spike timing information is essential to solve the tasks with high accuracy.
+To analyze the relevance of our newly created spiking datasets we first sought to establish that the datasets were not saturated and that spike timing information is essential to solve the tasks with high accuracy.
 To test this, we first generated a reduced version of the datasets in which we removed all temporal information.
 To that end, we computed spike count patterns from both datasets, which, by design, do not contain temporal information about the stimuli.
-Using these reduced spike count datasets, we then trained different linear and nonlinear \gls{svm} classifiers (Methods \cref{subsubsec:SVM}) and measured their classification performance on the respective test sets.
-We found that while a linear \gls{svm} readily overfitted the data in the case of \gls{sxxx}, its test performance only marginally exceeded the \SI{55}{\percent} accuracy mark (\cref{fig:control}a; here and in the following error estimates correspond to the standard deviation $n=10$).
+Using these reduced spike count datasets, we then trained different linear and nonlinear \gls{svm} classifiers (\cref{subsubsec:SVM}) and measured their classification performance on the respective test sets.
+We found that while a linear \gls{svm} readily overfitted the data in the case of \gls{sxxx}, its test performance only marginally exceeded the \SI{55}{\percent} accuracy mark (\cref{fig:control}a).
 For the \gls{sgoogle}, overfitting was less pronounced, but also the overall test accuracy dropped to \SI{20}{\percent} (\cref{fig:control}b).
 Thus linear classifiers provided a low degree of generalization.

 To assess whether this situation was different for nonlinear classifiers, we trained \glspl{svm} with polynomial kernels up to a degree of~3.
 For these kernels, overfitting was less pronounced.
 Slightly better performance of about \SI{60}{\percent} on the \gls{sxxx} and \SI{30}{\percent} on the \gls{sgoogle} was achieved when using a \gls{svm} with a \gls{rbf} kernel.
 The performance on the \gls{sxxx} test set, which includes speakers that are not part of the training set, was noticeably lower compared to the accuracy on the validation data.
 Especially, for polynomial and \gls{rbf} kernels the generalization across speakers was worse than for the linear kernel (\cref{fig:control}a).
 In contrast, we found the performance on the \gls{sgoogle} test set to be on par with the accuracy on the validation set (\cref{fig:control}b), which is most likely an effect of the uniform speaker distribution.
 These results illustrate that both linear and nonlinear classifiers trained on spike count patterns without temporal information were unable to surpass the \SI{60}{\percent} accuracy mark for the \gls{sxxx} and the \SI{30}{\percent} mark for the \gls{sgoogle} dataset.
 Therefore, spike counts are not sufficient to achieve high classification accuracy on the studied datasets.